Team

 Scientific perimeter

-Promote contribution in statistics and machine learning that provide insight into which models or methods are more appropriate to address a specific scientific question
+Promote contributions in stat/ML that provide insight into which models/methods are appropriate to address a scientific question

 Open access